 A fallback value is a contingency option to be taken when the preferred value is not available.
 On Outgrow, you can add Fallback Values to questions to make sure that a pertinent value is passed on when a question is skipped.

 Currently, if a user doesn't answer a question, we pass "Not Answered" (a string) to the integrations and emails.
 This results in integration errors and improper emails.

-To resolve this, Outgrow has introduced a new feature in order to give users > the ability to choose whether they'd like to pass "Not Answered" or any > other static text, nothing at all, or a variable. > > An (f) is added in front of the values to denote that they are Fallback > Values.
-Moreover, the values appear in grey text box.
+To resolve this, Outgrow has introduced a new feature in order to give users the ability to choose whether they'd like to pass "Not Answered" or any other static text, nothing at all, or a variable.

+B. For User Details and Sheet Export: An (f) is added in front of the values to denote that they are Fallback Values.
+Moreover, the values appear in the grey text box.

 This option will be present for only the questions that don't have a default value (text input, text area, multi-select, single-select, opinion scale, rating, date/time picker, ranking grid).

 In case you have any questions or concerns, please feel free to reach out to us at [email protected] and we will be happy to assist you further.